meredithoopis/mlops/README.md

-A fully-fledged car detection system.
+A fully-fledged car detection system